Sodium lactate: Medical use

 Sodium lactate is used to treat arrhythmias caused by overdosing of class I antiarrythmics, as well as pressor sympathomimetics which can cause hypertension.

 It can be given intravenously as a source of bicarbonate for preventing or controlling mild to moderate metabolic acidosis in patients with restricted oral intake (for sodium bicarbonate) whose oxidative processes are not seriously impaired.
 However, the use in lactic acidosis is contraindicated.

 Sodium lactate may induce panic attacks in persons with existing panic disorder; up to 72% of individuals with panic disorder experience a panic attack when administered sodium lactate intravenously.
 Sodium lactate may therefore also be used to confirm a diagnosis of panic disorder.

+In 2022, it was the 287th most commonly prescribed medication in the United States, with more than 500,000 prescriptions.

 Chemistry and biochemistry

 Sodium lactate is not chemically similar to lactose (milk sugar).

 Production

 In general, lactates such as sodium, calcium, and potassium lactate are salts derived from the neutralization of lactic acid and most commercially used lactic acids are fermented from dairy-free products such as cornstarch, potatoes, or molasses.
 Sugar or tapioca additionally may be used.

 In some rare instances, some lactic acid is fermented from dairy products such as whey and lactose.
 Whey is made of up 6.5% solids of which 4.8% is solid lactose.
 Waste whey is infrequently used to produce lactic acid when the whey itself is produced as waste during the manufacture of certain dairy products.
 Such dairy-type lactic acid generally goes back into dairy products, such as ice cream and cream cheese, rather than into non-dairy products.
 Moreover, although the lactic-acid starter culture to ferment corn or beets may contain milk, sodium lactate does not contain milk protein and need not be restricted by someone avoiding milk or those with a milk allergy.